aerospike/aerospike-client-python/doc/query.rst

         If there are selected bins in this Query object via :meth:`~Query.select`, those selected bins will be ignored during the query.

+        This method cannot be used together with :meth:`~aerospike.Query.apply` on the same :class:`~aerospike.Query` object — see :meth:`~aerospike.Query.execute_background`.

         :param ops: `list` A list of operations generated from :ref:`aerospike_operation_helpers.operations`.

         .. note::